servivent10/Servivent_tenant/docs/sql_scripts/39_FEATURE_auditoria.md

 -- =============================================================================
--- AUDIT TRAIL ("BLACK BOX") SYSTEM - DATABASE SETUP (V3 - Web Catalog Context) -- =============================================================================
+-- AUDIT TRAIL ("BLACK BOX") SYSTEM - DATABASE SETUP (V10 - Definitive FK Fix) -- =============================================================================
--- This script implements the complete backend for the audit trail system.
+-- This script provides the definitive fix for the "violates foreign key constraint" -- error that occurs during a SuperAdmin-initiated company deletion.
--- VERSION 3 enhances the trigger function to correctly identify and label -- actions originating from the unauthenticated web catalog, such as new client -- sign-ups.
 --
--- WHAT IT DOES:
--- 1. Creates the `historial_cambios` table to store audit logs.
--- 2. Creates a generic trigger function `registrar_cambio()` that now detects --     when a new client is created without a session and labels the actor as --     'Catálogo Web'.
--- 3. Applies this trigger to all critical business tables.
--- 4. Creates an RPC function `get_historial_cambios()` for the frontend.
+-- PROBLEM: The audit trigger tried to insert a log referencing an `empresa_id` -- that was being deleted in the same transaction, causing a conflict.
 --
+-- REAL SOLUTION: An audit log should not be bound by relational integrity that -- prevents it from logging the deletion of parent records.
+This script removes -- the foreign key constraint on `historial_cambios.empresa_id`, treating it -- as a historical data point rather than a live relation.
+This allows the -- cascade delete to complete successfully while preserving a full audit trail -- of the deleted records.
+--
 -- INSTRUCTIONS:
 -- Execute this script completely in your Supabase SQL Editor.
-It's safe to run -- multiple times.
 -- =============================================================================

 -- -----------------------------------------------------------------------------
--- Step 1: Create the `historial_cambios` table (no changes)
+-- Step 1: Create/Alter the `historial_cambios` table (WITHOUT FOREIGN KEY)
 -- -----------------------------------------------------------------------------
 CREATE TABLE IF NOT EXISTS public.historial_cambios (
     id bigserial PRIMARY KEY,
     timestamp timestamptz DEFAULT now() NOT NULL,
+    usuario_id uuid,
-    usuario_id uuid REFERENCES public.usuarios(id) ON DELETE SET NULL, usuario_nombre text,
+    usuario_nombre text,
     accion text NOT NULL,
     tabla_afectada text NOT NULL,
     registro_id text NOT NULL,
     datos_anteriores jsonb,
     datos_nuevos jsonb,
-    empresa_id uuid NOT NULL REFERENCES public.empresas(id) ON DELETE CASCADE );
+    empresa_id uuid NOT NULL -- NOTE: The foreign key is intentionally removed.
+);

+-- Drop the foreign key constraint if it exists from any previous version.
+ALTER TABLE public.historial_cambios DROP CONSTRAINT IF EXISTS historial_cambios_empresa_id_fkey;

+-- Other configurations remain the same
 CREATE INDEX IF NOT EXISTS idx_historial_cambios_empresa_id_timestamp ON public.historial_cambios (empresa_id, timestamp DESC);
 CREATE INDEX IF NOT EXISTS idx_historial_cambios_tabla_afectada ON public.historial_cambios (tabla_afectada);
 CREATE INDEX IF NOT EXISTS idx_historial_cambios_usuario_id ON public.historial_cambios (usuario_id);